PierrickHarnay/PierrickHarnay_Notebook/_posts/2023-01-18-Microfragmentation-protocol-Gryphon.md

 ## Materiels
 ### Regular stuff you need to do fragmentation
 - Gryphon coral saw with all the stuff to run correctly the saw (sponge x2, balde)
-- Recipe for water
+- Box for water
-- Recipe for corals
+- Box for corals
-- Recipe for usless part or part don't used
 - Paper towel
 - Gloves
 - Cliper